There is so much to do in Seville, but its location also makes it the perfect place to base yourself for exploring Andalusia.

 As bicycle touring becomes more popular, so is the demand for guided bike tours and there are plenty around Seville ranging from full day to multi-day bike tours.
 Take a 5 hr guided bike tour to Itálica where you will explore the ancient Roman amphitheatre, learn about the history of bullfighting in the area and visit the towns of Camas and Santiponce.
 All biking equipment is included in the tour.

 You can find out more about this Itálica tour here.

 Take a 2 hr Games of Thrones & Roman Empire Italica Tour from the Italica complex from €15.
 Find out more here.

-The city of Cordoba, known for its beautiful 8th century Mezquita (Mosque turned cathedral), the charming Alcázar, ruins of Arab baths, and a gorgeous tangle of streets in the old Judería (Jewish Quarter).
+The city of Cordoba is known for its beautiful 8th century Mezquita (Mosque turned cathedral), the charming Alcázar, ruins of Arab baths, and a gorgeous tangle of streets in the old Judería (Jewish Quarter).

 Getting to Cordoba from Seville

-Only 45 minutes by high-speed AVE train from Seville, Cordoba is a fantastic day trip from Seville to do on your own.
+Train: Only 45 minutes by high-speed AVE train from Seville, Cordoba, is a fantastic day trip from Seville to do on your own.
 Cordoba is also a surprisingly easy day trip from Madrid at only 1.45hrs by AVE train.

 Tours in Cordoba